Wisconsin Badgers softball

-The Wisconsin Badgers softball team represents the University of Wisconsin–Madison in NCAA Division I college softball.
-The team participates in the Leaders Division of the Big Ten Conference.
-The Badgers are currently led by head coach Yvette Healy.
-The team plays its home games at the Goodman Softball Complex located on the university's campus.
+The Wisconsin Badgers softball is the team that represents the University of Wisconsin–Madison in NCAA Division I college softball.
+The team participates in the Division of the Big Ten Conference.
+The Badgers are currently their led by head coach Yvette Healy.
+The team plays its home games at the Goodman Softball Complex which is located on the university's campus.